 My first listen of Visions of a Life was far more emotional than I had ever expected.
 Each of us saw great promise in Wolf Alice following our review of their debut record back in 2015.
 I wouldn’t have said they were destined for greatness, but the potential was undoubtedly there… and here we are.
 How did they get here so quickly?
 I have no right to feel like a proud father, yet that’s exactly how I feel.
 In the space of two years, Wolf Alice have elevated themselves to the best band in the UK.
 Not five years.
 Two.

 I wrote that ‘Wolf Alice will only truly define themselves as a band once they settle on a totally refined sound’.
 Interestingly, Visions of a Life covers an even larger stretch of styles, yet their pallet is somehow distinguished further.
 Wolf Alice absolutely own this sound — this is theirs.
 Hints of rock’n’roll, shoegaze, grunge, and synthpop blend fluently, and it’s produced to absolute precision by Justin Meldal-Johnsen.
-Whereas My Love is Cool was guilty of trying too hard, no such thing can be said for Visions.
-The riffs roar, the vocal melodies soar, and so on.
-Ellie Rowsell is the star of the show, but the band works to her strengths.
+Whereas My Love is Cool was guilty of trying too hard, no such thing can be said of Visions.
+The riffs roar and the melodies soar, with the band playing beautifully to Ellie Rowsell’s strengths.
 The calculated use of space gives Rowsell the room she needs to further colour the arrangements.
 The stunning standout “Don’t Delete the Kisses” is the greatest example of Rowsell using the music’s ethereal scope to her advantage, and it’s really quite beautiful.
 Meanwhile, the thunderous title track shows that the band don’t have to rely on production techniques to stake their claim, and it’s a fucking belter.

 It’s vital to understand what Visions is.
 This is not an OK Computer moment, nor is it a cultural beast like To Pimp A Butterfly.
 The record is unlikely to change the musical landscape, but that doesn’t mean it’s not an important moment.
 We’ve said it for years now: rock music has been getting boring for a while, and Wolf Alice are here to dispute that, intentionally or not.
 Even when they do simple it’s great, but what’s crucial is that they know when it is appropriate.
 They’re not here to show us what can be; they’re playing to us in order to depict the here and now.
 The music isn’t complex, and the lyrics border on super-cheesy, but we’re all prone to over-sentimentality when in the moment.
 Sort of like I am, right now.
 Visions of a Life is an overwhelming triumph, and as things stand, it’s the greatest record of the year.9 10